shom-fr/xoa/doc/uses.cf.rst

 Encoding and decoding
 ---------------------

-By default, formatting rename known arrays to their generic name, like "temp" in the example above.
+By default, formatting renames known arrays to their generic name, like "temp" in the example above.
 We speak here of **encoding**.
 If the ``specialize`` keyword is set to ``True``, arrays are renamed with their specialized name if set in the specs with the ``name`` key.